-The underwriters are committed to take and pay for all of the shares being offered by the Company and the selling stockholders, if any are taken, other than the shares covered by the option described below unless and until this option is exercised.
+The underwriters are committed to take and pay for all of the shares being offered by the selling stockholders, if any are taken, other than the shares covered by the option described below unless and until this option is exercised.

-The underwriters have an option to buy up to an additional 4,080,000 shares from the selling stockholders at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions, to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
+The underwriters have an option to buy up to an additional shares from the selling stockholders at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions, to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by the Company and the selling stockholders.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 4,080,000 additional shares.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by the selling stockholders.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Total Without Total With Full

-Exercise of Exercise of

-Option to Option to

-Purchase Purchase

-Per Share Additional Shares Additional Shares

-Shares sold by us \$ 1.17 \$ 25,389,000 \$ 25,389,000

-Shares sold by the selling stockholders \$ 1.17 \$ 6,435,000 \$ 11,208,600

-Total \$ 31,824,000 \$ 36,597,600
+Total Without Exercise of Total With Full Exercise of Option to Option to Per Share Purchase Additional Shares Purchase Additional Shares Shares sold by the selling stockholders \$ \$ \$ Total \$ \$ \$

-Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$0.702 per share from the initial public offering price.
-After the initial offering of the shares, the representatives may change the offering price and the other selling terms.
+Shares sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the public offering price.
+After the offering of the shares to the public, if all of the shares of common stock are not sold at the public offering price, the representatives may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.